neverold2learn/CrackIdentificationEvaluation-via-DeepLearning/README.md

-## The paper is still under review, anyone who are intrested in can leave me a message via Github or Email below.
 ## (Coming on the way ... ...)
+## The paper is still under review, and the benchmark codes will be disclosed when needed.
+Anyone who are intrested in can leave me a message via Github or Email below.